The Dirac Majorana Confusion Theorem in the Presence of Flavor-Changing Neutral Currents: A CP-Filter Mechanism: Abstract

 \section{Abstract}

-The ``Practical Dirac-Majorana Confusion Theorem'' (PDMCT) asserts that phenomenological differences between Dirac and Majorana neutrinos are suppressed by $(m_\nu/E)^2$ in lepton-number-conserving processes, such that at high energy, it is impossible to experimentally distinguish between Dirac o Majorana neutrinos.
-In this work, we propose a generalization of this theorem by introducing a New Physics vector boson ($Z'$) with CP-violating, flavor-changing neutral current (FCNC) couplings.
-While Fermi-Dirac statistics dictate that the flavor-diagonal vector current identically vanishes for Majorana neutrinos, we demonstrate that for non-diagonal transitions, the Majorana condition exactly cancels the real (CP-conserving) component of the vector interaction but keeping only the imaginary part induced by CP violation.
-Consequently, the kinematic mass suppression is lifted, and the difference in inclusive scattering cross-sections between Dirac and Majorana neutrinos becomes directly dependent on the FCNC CP-violating phase $\phi$.
-We apply this result to Coherent Elastic Neutrino-Nucleus Scattering (CE$\nu$NS), showing that for spin-zero targets, the distinguishability of the neutrino's nature is determined by the CP structure of the new interaction.
+The ``Practical Dirac-Majorana Confusion Theorem'' (PDMCT) asserts that phenomenological differences between Dirac and Majorana neutrinos are kinematically suppressed by $(m_\nu/E)^2$ in lepton-number-conserving processes.
+The PDMCT relies on standard left-handed neutrino interactions, as in the SM, in which case Dirac and Majorana neutrinos are experimentally indistinguishable in lepton-number-conserving processes.
+Our scenario explicitly goes beyond these assumptions by introducing a neutral vector boson $Z^{'}$ with CP-violating, flavor-changing neutral current (FCNC) couplings, which generate observable Dirac–Majorana differences while remaining fully consistent with the PDMCT.
+In strict accordance with the PDMCT, Fermi-Dirac statistics dictate that the flavor-diagonal vector current identically vanishes for Majorana neutrinos.For non-diagonal transitions, the Majorana condition strictly forbids the real (CP-conserving) component of the vector interaction, leaving only a imaginary coupling.
+As a consequence, the observable difference in inclusive scattering cross-sections between Dirac and Majorana neutrinos is driven entirely by the FCNC CP-violating couplings.
+We apply these results to Coherent Elastic Neutrino-Nucleus Scattering (CE$\nu$NS), showing that for spin-zero targets, the distinguishability of the neutrino's nature is determined by the CP structure of the new interaction.